Tranzakt/Laravel-SoftDeletesUnique/README.md

 The `HasSoftDeletesUnique` trait creates observers on the creating, updating, deleting and restoring Eloquent actions and ensures that the `deleted_at_uniqueable` column is set appropriately.

-The softDelete functionality also has a method to turn it off, and SoftDeletesUnique respects this

 And that's all folks.